6110-sp24/6110-sp24.github.io/_pages/class-tools/autograder.md

 Please make sure your submission is compatible with these versions, and that all other dependencies are self-contained in the project.
 If you are planning to use a different language, or need a dependency not listed where which is not feasible to package with your project, please contact the course staff.

-The grading server will network access when running tests, so you can download and install packages while running `./build.sh`.
+The grading server will have network access when running tests, so you can download and install packages while running `./build.sh`.
 However, please do this responsibly, and try to avoid using network access in `./run.sh`.

 ## Hardware configuration